 COVERAGE REQUIREMENTS Automobile Liability (AL) for Owned and \$1,000,000 per accident.
 Non-Owned Autos In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
 College must be included as Additional Insured with Primary and Non- Contributory Coverage.
 See Umbrella section for higher limit Higher limits are required if PSA/SDA/UHS/SOE has its own buses.
-COVERAGE REQUIREMENTS Workers' Compensation Must be Occurrence form. • Must be Occurrence form.
-Statutory Limits with \$1,000,000 Employers Liability Limits. · Requirement for PSA/SDA/UHS/SOE when leasing Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from ESP/MF.
-Schedule PSA/SDA/UHS/SOE location on the ESP/MF • Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from ESP/MF.
-Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.
-NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from ESP/MF.
-Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.
+COVERAGE REQUIREMENTS Workers' Compensation Must be Occurrence form.
+Statutory Limits with \$1,000,000 Employers Liability Limits.
+NOTE: Must have Alternate Employer Endorsement from Requirement for PSA/SDA/UHS/SOE when leasing ESP/MF.
+Schedule PSA/SDA/UHS/SOE location on the ESP/MF employees from Educational Service Provider (ESP) or Management Firm (MF) Contract.
+NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the Management Firm (MF)